srini2021m/AquaBird/README.md

-This game was created as a collaborative course-based effort in Fall 2023.
+<u> This game was created as a collaborative course-based effort in Fall 2023. </u>

 # How to play Aqua Bird